Mihai Gafița: Cartea Românească and death

 By 1971, Gafița had made it his personal mission to bring "the certainly valuable side of current literature [to] a greatest circles of the reading public", and personally reaching out to writers, rather than waiting on them to send their manuscripts.
 His liberalizing contribution was curbed by the July Theses of that year, when Neo-Stalinism became an official tenet; as a result, Gafița and Preda were placed under near-constant surveillance by agents of the Securitate.
 These reported on his private conversations, where he presented himself as chief of the "best publishing house", and openly acknowledged that he took pains to ensure publication for the politically unorthodox.
 Preda's permanent file reports that he and Gafița had a "hostile attitude and suspicious connections", "faciliat[ing] the publication of politically nonconformist works".
-The limits of Gafița's own commitment were tested early on by the anti-communist Paul Goma—whom Gafița reportedly tried to coax into writing "like the Onirists", "with no problematical issues".
+The limits of Gafița's own commitment were tested early on by his 1956 rival, Goma—whom Gafița reportedly tried to coax into writing "like the Onirists", "with no problematical issues".
 In April 1970, Goma submitted his novel, Ușa ("The Door"), to be reviewed by Gafița, Preda, and Ivasiuc.
 The latter vetoed its publication, arguing that the work was satirizing Romania's First Lady, Elena Ceaușescu.
 Looking back on the incident in 2003, Goma described this interpretation as "Ivasiuc's lie", noting that Gafița and Preda were "scared" into believing it.
 In 1973, the head of censorship, Dumitru Popescu-Dumnezeu, personally intervened to stop Gafița from reviewing Goma's Ostinado; Gafița was consequently recruited by the Securitate to inform on Goma, signing his reports with the pseudonym "Fălticeanu".

 In 1974, Gafița returned with his last book, the critical anthology Fața ascunsă a lunii ("Dark Side of the Moon").
 Put out by the CR, and "nearly invisible to the critics", it earned a sympathetic review from Serafim Duicu, in a July 1976 issue of Vatra.
 Duiciu noted the work's "retroprojection" of 19th-century cultural debates, with his plea for reassessing Constantin Dobrogeanu-Gherea—at a time when "critics, the majority of whom are young", were busy with discovering and discussing Postmodernism.
 The conflict of interpretation also created a rift between Gafița and fellow literary scholar Henri Zalis, when the latter expected that the CR would publish his study on literary naturalism.
 As Zalis reports: "[Gafița] offered me reprimands and haughty advice."
 Zalis notes that such attitudes were pushing authors, including himself, to sign contracts with the more "respectful" publishing houses in provincial cities.
 From 1975, Gafița's son Gabriel, who collaborated with Editura Dacia of Cluj-Napoca, experienced international success: his novels which were translated and circulated throughout the Eastern Bloc.